lanston12/Residual-Aware-Robust-Control-of-Heterogeneous-Heavy-Duty-Vehicle-Platoons/README.md

 1. the numerical scenario scripts and frozen result data used to generate the reported figures and tables;
 2. plotting scripts for the revised manuscript;
-3. a paper-level reference implementation of the residual-aware controller;
+3. a legacy_trucksim_template of the residual-aware
+   controller;
 4. a legacy MATLAB/Simulink–TruckSim integration template.